-During the Year 2023, the general construction contracting projects located in Qingdao produced hazardous waste which were waste toners and waste toner cartridges, and non-hazardous waste including but not limited to general domestic waste and general construction waste, such as broken stones, glass, scrap metal parts, and discarded packagings for raw materials, etc. During the Reporting Period, the Group produced hazardous waste of 127 waste toners and 323 waste toner cartridges; the non-hazardous waste produced amounted to 125.56 tonnes in total with an intensity of 0.28 tonnes/person.
+During the Year 2024, the general construction contracting projects located in Qingdao and Hong Kong produced hazardous waste which were waste toners and waste toner cartridges, and non-hazardous waste including but not limited to general domestic waste and general construction waste.
+During the Reporting Period, the Group produced hazardous waste of 87 waste toners and 243 waste toner cartridges; the non-hazardous waste produced amounted to 41.32 tonnes in total with an intensity of 0.07 tonnes/person.